-- Blood Type: Women who have a negative blood type will need an injection of Rhogam.
-There is a charge for this injection.
+Women who have a negative blood type will need an injection of Rhogam.
+The cost of this injection is already included.

 - Medications: Patients will be prescribed medications to assist them after the abortion process.
 They are available in generic form and are available for a nominal price at the pharmacy.

 Below, you will find contact information for the relevant court offices at county courthouses in our service area: